OSCNWeb/oscn-careers/_posts/2024-09-19-certified-shorthand-reporter-coal-county.md

 **Location:** Coal County Courthouse
 **Hiring Official:** District Judge D. Clay Mowdy
 **Salary:** Pursuant to State Statute
-**Benefits:** State Employment - Court Reporter Rural Service Employment **Necessary Qualifications:** Certified by the Oklahoma CSR Board and as required by Oklahoma Statute
+**Benefits:** State Employment - Court Reporter Rural Service Employment Grant **Necessary Qualifications:** Certified by the Oklahoma CSR Board and as required by Oklahoma Statute

 **Resumes should be directed to**: